 Attendance during team presentations is critical for learning about the practical application of theoretical course concepts.
 Attendance will be recorded by completing rating forms of the team presentations.

-Team "psychology works" fact sheet: 20%, deadline: Friday, December 7th, 11:59pm, by email to this address: toneill7@gmail.com
+Term paper: 35%, deadline: April 29th, 11:59pm, by email to this address: toneill7@gmail.com)